DodgeCharger.com Forum

 Troy

-Fragile...you're not kidding Shocked We went to install the grille at the body shop and I told everybody that was helping to be CAREFULL...well the body guy pushes the repaired corner and it broke!!!!
+Fragile...you're not kidding :o We went to install the grille at the body shop and I told everybody that was helping to be CAREFULL...well the body guy pushes the repaired corner and it broke!!!!
 AGAIN!!!
 I didn't worry too much, figured it was better to happen now before it was completely installed and on the road!!
 I repaired it AGAIN and made sure it wouldn't break...I applied pressure and it held!!
 Needless to say the body guy stayed away when I went to reinstall it...LOL

 I didn't have the original piece,unfortunately, but I used the right side to make a template and found some strong plastic,cut and shaped it to fit like a glove!
 The cracks were fixed with "Evercoat Maxim Plastic repair system, medium urethane adhesive for repairing all types of plastics" and "grille silver" paint from 'Totally auto'.